 One of The Kavanaugh Files’ most thought-provoking moments arises with special prosecutor Rachel Mitchell.
 At the time of the hearings, having a female prosecutor question Blasey Ford seemed strategic, and critics later praised Mitchell for her professional and seemingly empathetic demeanor.
 But Morales’ gender-flipped performance unveils an element to the questioning that becomes clearer when a man asks the questions.
 From the amount of space she takes up, to the beverage in a plastic cup she keeps prominently displayed, Morales said, “She’s making herself right at home” in a way that women often don’t feel encouraged to do.

-At the most recent staging of The Kavanaugh Files, for NYU’s Constitution Day program, NYU Law Professor Melissa Murray co-facilitated a discussion with Salvatore after the performance.
+At the most recent staging of The Kavanaugh Files, which was held at the John Brademas Center as part of NYU’s Constitution Day program, NYU Law Professor Melissa Murray co-facilitated a discussion with Salvatore after the performance.
 “What [VPL is] doing is really transformative and interesting and so generative,” she said.
 “They’re forcing people to think more critically about what they’re seeing.”

 Performances that challenge audiences to reckon with pre-conceived notions about gender, identity, and credibility come at a crucial time.
 “I think the project has real repercussions as we go into a presidential election where we have more women and people of color participating than we’ve ever had in the history of our country,” Murray said.
 “This gave a lot of good food for thought about what identity, in all its forms—physicality, race, gender—means for whether we perceive someone as trustworthy and credible.”